 For two decades, New Hampshire has been a hotly contested presidential swing state.
 Candidates and surrogates held events nearly every week in the home stretch of the campaign.
 This year, larger states like Wisconsin, Michigan and Pennsylvania have drawn more attention as the places most likely to determine who wins the Electoral College and the White House.

 But Trump is competing hard here, and he made sure to show New Hampshire love on Friday night, shouting the state motto, “Live Free or Die,” to wild applause.

 “Manchester,” the president told the crowd, “we have some good memories in Manchester, right?”

 Material from the Associated Press was used in this report.

 Zoe Greenberg can be reached at email@example.com.
 Follow her on Twitter @zoegberg.
 Dugan Arnett can be reached at firstname.lastname@example.org.
-James Pindell can be reached at email@example.com.
+Diti Kohli can be reached at email@example.com.Follow her on Twitter @ditikohli_.
+James Pindell can be reached at firstname.lastname@example.org.
 Follow him on Twitter @jamespindell.